Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Credit models ignore caregiving — or worse, penalize it.

-Women are more likely to cut hours or leave jobs to care for family.
-During those gaps, credit cards become the fallback for essentials like groceries or medication, often at 24% APR.
+When women cut hours or leave jobs to care for family, credit cards can become the fallback for essentials like groceries, medication, transportation, or household needs.

 Quick Stat – Caregiving & Credit